dsu/SpringUi/readme.md

 *ui.js* contains utility functions to serialize and execute AJAX request.
 JQuery is required.
 Any component has its own client id  - that can serve as DOM id.
 It can be set manually.

-When component is rendered the whole *component tree* needs to be persisted (in the session or in a cache) so it can be referenced by any AJAX request and refreshed.
+When a component is rendered the whole *component tree* needs to be persisted (in the session or in a cache) so it can be referenced by any AJAX request and refreshed.
 Each view tree has its own unique key - *viewGuid*.

 Your controller can look like below.
 The root components are annotated as @Lazy so it won't create a component when it is not used within a request.